larellanob/millicharge/README.md

 0. Requirements:
    * `ROOT 6.xx`.

-   * Access to the simulation data, at least the text files.
+   * Access to the simulation files, at least the text files.
+They can be found in the Manchester cluster or uboonegpvm* machines at Fermilab.

-1. Use [`txt24v.cxx`](txtt2v.cxx) to generate ROOT files from the initial text files.
+1. Use [`txt24v.cxx`](txt24v.cxx) to generate ROOT files from the initial text files.

 2. Use [`DecayToMCP.cxx`](DecayToMCP.cxx) to generate mCP particles of